STUDENTS Policy

 Dual Credit Scholarships

-The District may provide
+The District may provide “dual credit and

-institution.
-Such courses would be
+education institution.
+Such courses

-credentials.
+academic credentials.
 Eligible students

 participating in the program would be eligible to earn high school and college